Sharif Sheikh Ahmed: Law career

-Sharif departed for Somalia in 2000 at a time when Somalia was under the control of warlords and friends could not visit each other in Mogadishu due to clan separation and mistrust.
+Sheikh Sharif departed for Somalia in 2000 at a time when Somalia was under the control of warlords and friends could not visit each other in Mogadishu due to clan separation and mistrust.
 The legacy of the civil war was apparent everywhere in Somalia and Sharif had ambitions of saving his country and his people.
 He established Al Shuruuq Agency, a cultural and heritage institution and the Federation of Adolescents in Mogadishu which facilitated social interaction for young Somalis who had never before crossed the boundaries formed by the warlords.
 As a result, the residents of Mogadishu began to cross the lines where friends, schoolmates, and elders can come together and express themselves in a positive way.
 Sharif became a regional attorney of his home province, middle Shabelle, where he was elected chairman of a provincial court in Jowhar between 2001 and 2002.

 Armed groups in the Somali capital who exploited the disintegration of the central government had been responsible for countless kidnappings and killings.
 The court was established through a campaign which Sharif led to secure the release of an abducted child.
 The court was successful in securing the release of the child and other abductees as well as looted vehicles.
 The court went on to suppress the violence of gangs and warlords which was prevalent throughout the capital.
 Subsequently, all five Islamic courts united and Sharif, who had always been seen as the moderate face of the Islamic Courts Union, was elected to become the chair.

 Somalia was already beginning to see swift political and economic changes under his first six months of leadership.
 Warlords and their influence were eliminated from the city with the help of the people's support which made it possible for the first time in sixteen years to reopen Mogadishu International Airport and Mogadishu Port.
 Top UN officials have referred to this period as a 'Golden era' in the history of Somali politics.

 At the time the Transitional Federal Government which was established in Mbagathi, Nairobi in 2004, was a fragile body which was divided and weak.
 The Ethiopian army invaded Somalia claiming that it was trying to help the Transitional Federal Government and overthrew the Islamic Court Union.
 Sharif met with the US Ambassador to Kenya for talks concerning cooperation with the Transitional Federal Government, after which he left for Yemen to meet with other former Islamic Courts Union members.